tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 Everything is ready, what else can be done?

 Now it's time to use a bit of math.
-If you remember how most of NN are trained
+If you remember how most of NN are trained using so-called Tensor(s).
+Tensor is an N-dimensional array or multi-linear geometric vectors mathematically speaking.
+What you could do is to group inputs (if you have a luxury to) into tensors or matrix and feed it into your model.
+For instance, using an array of images as a matrix sent to PyTorch.
+Performance gain equals to number of objects passed simultaneously.

+This is an obvious solution but few people actually using it as most of time objects are processed one by one and it might be a bit hard to setup such flow architecturally.
+Do not worry, you'll make it!